ambersoni33/Web-Portfolio/README.md

 # Web-Portfolio
-It is a project of making a web portfolio using HTML,CSS and JavaScript
+project - making a web portfolio using HTML,CSS and JavaScript